- Caffeine level37 mg

 The Chinese word for Oolong tea means "black dragon tea" and it comes in 2 different styles.

-The Journal of Food Science recently tested several varieties of Oolong tea and they discovered varying levels of caffeine.
+In 2005, the Journal of Food Science published a large test of several varieties of Oolong tea.
+They discovered varying levels of caffeine.

 |Oolong Tea Brand||Size (fl.oz. using 2g tea)||Caffeine|

 |Tea Ren Oolong||8||16.6 mg|

 Depending on the brand/variety chosen, Oolong tea can range from just 16.6 mg/cup to 55.4 mg/cup.

 We took the average of the 4 types listed above and used this number for an overall caffeine amount.

 Oolong tea became more popular a few years ago since it was promoted as a weight loss beverage.
 However, this hasn't been proven and is likely no better for weight loss than drinking green or black tea.